 Elevation gain: 1410 ft

 This loop consists of roads covered by the Wildflower Century, my hometown cycling club’s annual spring ride, and since 4000 cyclists do it every year there’s a good chance you’ve been over these roads.
 But this loop goes backwards to the Wildflower direction, and it’s a wholly different, and better, ride.
-It’s got a lot of points of interest besides the riding—a famous dam, century-old olive orchards, a state-of-the-art sustainable farm, a covered bridge, nationally renowned wildflowers in season, and two old Gold Rush towns complete with historical plaques and one-room museums.
+It’s got a lot of points of interest besides the riding—a famous dam, century-old olive orchards, a state-of-the-art sustainable farm, a covered bridge, nationally renowned wildflowers in season, a Gold Rush cemetery, and two old Gold Rush towns complete with historical plaques and one-room museums.

 This is the rare Bestrides ride where you have some hard choices about which way to ride the route—see Alternate routes below.

 Do not do this ride on a weekend day during wildflower season—the roads are absolutely unsafe for cyclists (see more below).

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 Table Mountain is a huge mesa outside of Oroville.
 The ride climbs up to it, traverses it, and drops down the other side.
 The rest of the ride is getting back to your car, though much of it is nice riding.
 Warning: this ride has about seven miles of boring—my absolute limit.